medimohammadise/accountservice/README.md

 sample success response:
 ```
 Code: 200
-false  //shows user does not exist any more
+true  //shows user does not exist any more
 ```
 sample unsucsessfull response:
 ```
 Code: 200
-true: shows user is still there
+false: shows user is still there
 ```

-**GET api/account/loggedInAfter**
+**GET api/account/loggedInAfter** Date with format yyyy-mm-dd hh:mm:ss
 Request:
 ```
 Headers: